By AJ Huynh

 Director | LPC

-Many individuals experiencing anxiety wonder whether therapy can actually make a difference.
 For individuals and families near Harper’s Landing, therapy may help improve emotional awareness, reduce overwhelming thoughts, strengthen coping skills, and support long-term emotional well-being.
-Understanding how therapy works can help individuals make informed decisions about seeking support for anxiety.
+Understanding how therapy works can make it easier to decide whether counseling is the right next step.

 Quick Takeaways